Both channels got harder at the same time.

 Organic reach dropped.
 Ad costs climbed.
 The old playbook broke.

-Every B2B marketer eventually bumps into this question: should we pay for LinkedIn Ads, invest in organic content, or try splitting the difference somehow?
+Every B2B marketer eventually arrives at the same question.
+Should we pay for LinkedIn Ads, lean into organic content, or split the difference somehow?

-Used to be a pretty straightforward call.
+It used to be a pretty clean call.
 Ads for speed, organic for the long game.
-But 2026 wrecked that neat divide.
+2026 broke that neat divide.
 Organic reach fell roughly 50%.
-Company page visibility cratered.
-Meanwhile ad costs climbed 28% year over year.
-Both options got more expensive and more competitive at the exact same moment.
+Company-page visibility cratered.
+Ad costs climbed 28% year on year.
+Both options got more expensive and more competitive in the same twelve months.

 The question now isn't "which one?"
 It's "how much of each, and when do you shift the balance?"